deepshard/get-started-with-hyphae/README.md

 - Tools return strings that your agent can read and use

 ### Workflow Design: Search → Select → Analyze

-Notice how the app creates a natural workflow:

 1. **Search Tools** (always available):
    - `SearchPapers()` - ArXiv API search